Create Your Soft Life

 Final Thought

 Evening routines don’t need to be perfect, they just need to feel like you.
 Start small, knowing that they may shift from week to week depending on your needs, how you feel, and what you might want to add or remove.
-Just keep in mind: your routines are only as strong as your systems that support them.
+Just keep in mind: your routines are only as strong as the systems that support them.
 Build the system first-and the routine will naturally follow.

 Evening Routine Essentials